ghandmann/lcov-branch-coverage-weirdness/Readme.md

 ![LCOV Result](https://raw.githubusercontent.com/ghandmann/lcov-branch-coverage-weirdness/master/screenshot-coverage-report-main.cpp.png)

 * Line 6: printf() creating a branch?
+How to take the other one?
 * Line 9: Correct, both branches taken
 * Line 16-21: Branches, all over the place?
+How to take these other branches?

 # Reproduce